-Questions or concerns about discrimination of students based on any of the reasons listed above should be directed to Justin Cowart, Assistant Superintendent, 631 Connally St., Jcowart@ssisd.net, 903-885-2153
+Questions or concerns about discrimination of students based on any of the reasons listed above should be directed to the Assistant Superintendent, 631 Connally St.

 Student Records

 Policy FL

 Student records are confidential and are protected from unauthorized inspection or use.
 Employees should take precautions to maintain the confidentiality of all student records.
 The following people are the only people who have general access to a student's records: